spack/spack-tutorial/tutorial_environments.rst

 .. code-block:: console

-   $ spack env create my-project spack.yaml
+   $ spack env create abstract spack.yaml

-   $ spack env create my-project spack.lock
+   $ spack env create concrete spack.lock

-Both of these create a new environment called ``my-project``, but which one you choose to use depends on your needs:
+Both of these create a new environment from the old one, but which one you choose to use depends on your needs:

-#. copying the yaml file allows someone else to build your *requirements*,
+#. ``abstract``: copying the yaml file allows someone else to build your
-   potentially a different way.
+   *requirements*, potentially a different way.

-#. copying the lock file allows someone else to rebuild your
+#. ``concrete``: copying the lock file allows someone else to rebuild
-   *installation* exactly as you built it.
+   your *installation* exactly as you built it.

 The first use case can *re-concretize* the same specs on new platforms in order to build, but it will preserve the abstract requirements.
 The